sparabu/eddie2/UIUX_SPEC.md

 #### Sidebar
 - **Location**: Left side of the screen
-- **Description**: Primary navigation component containing chat list, Q&A section, and settings
+- **Description**: Primary navigation component containing recent chats, Q&A section, and settings
 - **States**:
   - Expanded: Shows full sidebar with all sections
   - Collapsed: Hidden from view
 - **Elements**:
   - Toggle button: Shows/hides the sidebar
-  - Chat section: List of chats with "New Chat" button
+  - Recent Chats section: List of 5 most recent chats with "New Chat" button above
+  - "View All" link for Recent Chats: Shows all chats in the main content area
   - Q&A section: List of Q&A pairs with "Create Q&A" button
+  - "View All" link for Q&A Pairs: Shows all Q&A pairs in the main content area
   - Settings section: At the bottom of sidebar
 - **Component ID**: `Sidebar`

+#### Sidebar Divider
+- **Location**: Between sidebar and main content area
+- **Description**: Vertical divider that acts as a toggle for the sidebar
+- **Properties**:
+  - Width: 1px
+  - Height: Full height of the screen
+  - Color: Very dark gray (almost black) in dark mode, light gray in light mode
+- **Behavior**:
+  - When clicked, toggles the sidebar between expanded and collapsed states
+  - Shows a resize cursor on hover to indicate it's interactive
+- **Component ID**: `SidebarDivider`

 #### Top App Bar
 - **Location**: Top of the screen